pop-health-mod/stigma-hiv-outcomes/README.md

 # stigma-hiv-outcomes

-This repository contains the code to replicate the analyses presented in the paper *"The impact of HIV stigma and discrimination on HIV testing, antiretroviral treatment, and viral suppression in Africa: a pooled analysis of population-based surveys"*, by Doyle, Kuchukhidze, Stannah et al.
+This repository contains the code to replicate the analyses presented in the paper *"The impact of HIV stigma and discrimination on HIV testing, antiretroviral treatment, and viral suppression in Africa: a pooled analysis of population-based surveys"*, by Doyle, Kuchukhidze, Stannah et al. (available [here](https://dx.doi.org/10.2139/ssrn.5225713)).

 The 124 population-based surveys included in these anlyses can be obtained by contacting the following custodians:
 - Botswana AIDS Indicator Surveys (https://microdata.statsbots.org.bw).